Updated: April 24, 2020

 I know that one of the top financial headaches we have right now is the rising cost of electricity.
 Add to that the fact that our current lifestyle makes this expense a necessary one.

-Yup, we can’t live without electricity (Sort of debatable… but that’s really another topic ).
+Yes, we can’t live without electricity (debatable in some cases, but that’s another story).

 Anyhow, for us living in the “urban jungle” – getting tips on how to lower our electric bill is something we can always use.
 That’s why I’ve compiled this list of quick and easy energy saving tips.